 11.3 You can also ask us to undertake the following:

-11.4 We may request specific information from you to help us confirm your identity.
+11.3.1 request access (Article 18 UK GDPR) to your personal data (more commonly known as a “data subject access request”).
+This enables you to receive a copy of the personal data we hold about you and to check that we are lawfully processing it.
+You will not have to pay a fee to access your personal data.
+However, we may charge a reasonable fee if your request is clearly unfounded, repetitive, or excessive.
+Alternatively, we could refuse to comply with your request in these circumstances.
+We may request specific information from you to help us confirm your identity.
+This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
+We may also contact you to ask for further information in relation to your request to speed up our response.
 Data protection legislation may allow or require us to refuse to provide you with access to some or all the personal data that we hold about you or to comply with any requests made in accordance with your rights referred to above.
 If we cannot provide you with access to your personal data, or process any other request we receive, we will inform you of the reasons why, subject to any legal or regulatory restrictions.

-11.5 Please send any requests relating to the above to our Privacy Officer at email@example.com or call 0204 5999 444 specifying your name and the action you would like us to undertake.
+11.4 Please send any requests relating to the above to our Privacy Officer, details of whom can be found at section 13 of this policy, specifying your name and the action you would like us to undertake.

 12. RIGHT TO WITHDRAW CONSENT